legendarycode3/31-days-Of-reactjs-course/README.md

 Can lead to verbose HTML markup, has a steep learning curve if unfamiliar with the utility-first concept, and customization beyond its core utilities may require additional CSS.

 5.)
 Internal Style: </br>
+NOTE:In React.js , we use className (to set the class),  that’s becus , </br>